Here are the top hidden gems in Dallas, Texas.

 The Ann & Gabriel Barbier-Mueller Museum

 “The Ann and Gabriel Barbier-Mueller Museum?
 That’s upstairs,” the waiter smiles.
-“It’s free so just go on up.”
+“It’s free, so just go on up.”

 Oh.

-The Ann & Gabriel Barbier-Mueller Museum is situated above Saint Ann.
-It’s a small hideaway, a cozy corner of samurai artifacts.
-For the longest time, this was the only museum outside of Japan dedicated to samurai (in 2022, another Samurai Museum opened in Berlin in the Mitte Borough).
-It’s a special place with slender, glass displays washed in orange light.
-Some cases are filled by full suits, comprised of warm, metal kabuto, drapes of haidate, and fitted dō.
+It’s a special place with slender glass displays washed in orange light.
+Some cases are filled by full suits comprised of metal kabuto, drapes of haidate, and fitted dō.
 Others carry quivers and intricate helmets.
-Big placards share the history, the nuances, the details of the artifacts.
+Big placards share the history, the nuances, and the details of the artifacts.
 A small library wing adds more info.
 Plan to spend an hour here.
 The Ann & Gabriel Barbier-Mueller Museum is one of the best-kept secrets in Dallas.

 General Info

-Address: 2501 N Harwood St, Dallas, TX 75201
+ADDRESS: 2501 N Harwood St, Dallas, TX 75201

 Chocolate Secrets